 We are responsible for the information contained and incorporated by reference in this prospectus supplement, the accompanying prospectus and any applicable free writing prospectus we issue.
-We have not, and the Agents have not, authorized anyone to give you any other information.
-We and the Agents take no responsibility for any other information that others may give you.
-This prospectus supplement, the accompanying prospectus and any applicable free writing prospectus we issue do not constitute an offer to sell or the solicitation of an offer to buy any securities other than the registered securities to which they relate, nor do this prospectus supplement, the accompanying prospectus and any applicable free writing prospectus we issue constitute an offer to sell or the solicitation of an offer to buy securities in any jurisdiction to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
-You should not assume that the information contained in this prospectus supplement, the accompanying prospectus and any applicable free writing prospectus we issue is accurate on any date subsequent to the date set forth on the front of the document or that any information we have incorporated by reference is accurate on any date subsequent to the date of the document incorporated by reference, even though this prospectus supplement, the accompanying prospectus and any applicable free writing prospectus we issue is delivered or securities are sold on a later date.
+Neither we nor the underwriters have authorized anyone to give you any other information and neither we nor the underwriters take any responsibility for any other information that others may give you.
+We are not making an offer of these securities in any jurisdiction where the offer is not permitted.
+You should assume that the information appearing in each of this prospectus supplement, the accompanying prospectus, the documents incorporated by reference into this prospectus supplement and the accompanying prospectus and any related free writing prospectus is accurate as of the respective dates of those documents.
 Our business, financial condition, prospectus and results of operations may have changed since those respective dates.
-You should assume that the information appearing in this prospectus supplement, the accompanying prospectus, any applicable free writing prospectus and the documents incorporated by reference herein or therein is accurate only as of their respective dates or on the date or dates which are specified in these documents.
+You should read this prospectus supplement, the accompanying prospectus, the documents incorporated by reference into this prospectus supplement and the accompanying prospectus and any related free writing prospectus when making your investment decision.

 This document is in two parts.
-The first part is this prospectus supplement, which describes the specific terms of this offering and adds to, updates and changes information contained in the accompanying prospectus and the documents incorporated by reference into the accompanying prospectus.
+The first part is this prospectus supplement, which describes the specific terms of this offering and adds to, updates and changes information contained or incorporated by reference in the accompanying prospectus.
 The second part is the accompanying prospectus, which gives more general information, some of which may not apply to this offering.
-To the extent the information contained in this prospectus supplement differs or varies from the information contained in the accompanying prospectus or any document incorporated by reference herein or therein that is filed with the Securities and Exchange Commission (the "SEC") prior to the date of this prospectus supplement, the information in this prospectus supplement will supersede such information.
-In addition, to the extent that any information in a filing that we make with the SEC adds to, updates or changes information contained in an earlier filing we made with the SEC, the information in such later filing shall be deemed to modify and supersede such information in the earlier filing.
+To the extent the information contained or incorporated by reference in this prospectus supplement differs or varies from the information contained or incorporated by reference in the accompanying prospectus or any document incorporated by reference herein or therein that is filed with the Securities and Exchange Commission (the "SEC") prior to the date of this prospectus supplement, the information in this prospectus supplement will supersede such information, to the extent that any information in a filing that we make with the SEC adds to, updates or changes information contained or incorporated by reference in an earlier filing we made with the SEC, the information in such later filing shall be deemed to modify and supersede such information in the earlier filing.
+Before investing in our common shares and warrants, you should read both this prospectus supplement and the accompanying prospectus, as well as the additional information described under "Where You Can Find More Information" on page S-21 of this prospectus supplement.